 At BASF, we have a track record of taking immediate action when we recognize developments that will have a lasting impact on our cost competitiveness.
 In October 2022, BASF was one of the first chemical companies to initiate a significant cost savings program to address the deteriorating competitiveness in Europe and Germany in particular.
 This was done mainly in view of the significant increases in electricity and natural gas prices.
-Consequently, in February 2023, we launched a set of measures to save costs in non-production areas in Europe and to adapt production structures at the Ludwigshafen site.
-As confirmed in our Q3 2023 reporting, total annual cost savings from all measures announced to date are expected to reach 1.1 billion euros by the end of 2026.
-At the end of 2023, we already achieved an annual cost reduction run rate of around 0.6 billion euros from these measures.
-One-time costs amounted to around 0.4 billion euros in 2023, which explains the limited P&L impact so far.
+As a next step, one year ago, in February 2023, we launched a set of measures to save costs in non-production areas in Europe and to adapt production structures at the Ludwigshafen site.
+As confirmed in our third quarter 2023 reporting, total annual cost savings from all measures announced to date are expected to reach €1.1 billion by the end of 2026.
+At the end of 2023, we already achieved an annual cost reduction run rate of around €0.6 billion from these measures.
+One-time costs amounted to around €0.4 billion in 2023, which explains why the positive impact of these savings has not yet been more visible in our earnings situation.